Home / Europe / Italy / Carbonara

 • Pre-made, reheated Carbonara

 The dish should always be prepared fresh to order.
-Reheating can lead to food safety issues with the egg-based sauce.
+Reheating can compromise the quality and integrity of the egg-based sauce.

 • Very runny, completely raw-looking sauce

-While the sauce should be silky, it shouldn't appear completely raw, which might indicate insufficient heat to safely prepare the eggs.
+While the sauce should be silky, it shouldn't appear completely raw, which might indicate insufficient heat to properly prepare the eggs.

 • Restaurants with poor reviews specifically mentioning stomach issues